vblanco20-1/vulkan-guide/docs/chapter-5/drawing_images.md

 ```

-We now need to create the descriptor set in the `load_scene()` function, so that our `texturedmesh` material has the texture set
+We now need to create the descriptor set in the `init_scene()` function, so that our `texturedmesh` material has the texture set

 We add a new initializers to vk_initializers, for sampler creation and descriptor image write